kexiZeroing/kexiZeroing.github.io/src/posts/learn-from-advent-of-vue-2022.md

   }
 }
 ```

-[VueUse](https://github.com/vueuse/vueuse) is a collection of essential Vue composition utilities for Vue 2 and 3.
-Check the most recent update in [v10.0.0](https://github.com/vueuse/vueuse/releases/tag/v10.0.0).

 ### Organize your Composition API code
 We abandon the options API for the composition API, and the idea is not that we write everything the same way as the options API but not having the data/computed/watch options.